 Whisk bouillon into 1 cup of hot water until no chunks remain and set aside.

 In a large soup pot, melt butter over medium-high heat.

 Add onions and mushrooms, cook for 4 minutes.

 Add potatoes, carrot and celery.
 Cook for 3 minutes until carrots start to soften.

-Add 1/3 cup of water and stir scraping bottom of pot.
+Add 1/3 cup of hot water and stir scraping bottom of pot.
 Cook for another 2 minutes until most of the liquid is evaporated.

 Add flour and cook stirring continuously for another 30 seconds.

 Add the cream and stir until combined.

 Add the garlic, chicken bouillon, thyme and black pepper.
 Stir.